List of surviving Lockheed P-38 Lightnings

-The Lockheed P-38 Lighting is an American two-engine fighter used by the United States Army Air Forces and other Allied air forces during World War II.
+The Lockheed P-38 Lightning is an American two-engine fighter used by the United States Army Air Forces and other Allied air forces during World War II.
 Of the 10,037 planes built, 26 survive today, 22 of which are located in the United States, and 10 of which are airworthy.

 Background

 In late 1945 when the last P-38 came off the production line, 9,923 aircraft had been delivered to the USAAF.
 The P-38 was quickly declared obsolete in 1946 and the last USAF flight was in 1948.

 This was an extremely complicated aircraft to maintain.
 The P-38 Lightning has been consistently on the civil registry since 1946 since the first aircraft were released from the military.
 It does remain a demanding aircraft with numerous crash incidents; several of the surviving planes have been rebuilt many times.

 A considerable number of late model Lightnings which had been converted by Lockheed to Photo Reconnaissance (F-5) models found a niche with photo mapping companies and until the middle 1960s these aircraft earned their keep through photo mapping assignments around the globe.
 Additionally, the latest military use of the P-38 was with several South American air forces, the largest of these being Fuerza Aérea Hondureña which operated the Lockheed Lightning until the early 1960s.
 There were also a small number of P-38s that were purchased after the war for civilian air racing.
 It is from these sources that until the early 1980s all the remaining stocks of the P-38 Lightning could be drawn from.

 One historic note was that in 1948, representatives of the then-new country of South Korea attempted to purchase the brand new P-38L Lightnings stored in the Philippines (approximately 100 aircraft).
 Instead, the USAF persuaded them to accept AT-6s modified to ground attack role as well as worn out P-51D Mustangs; the brand new P-38s were destroyed.

 As with all remaining warbirds, collectors began scouring the world for forgotten aircraft.
-From the jungle of New Guinea, the wildness of Alaska and under the ice of Greenland are but some of the places previously-unrestorable wrecked airframes are being recovered and being restored for both static display and airworthy exhibition.
+From the jungle of New Guinea, the wilderness of Alaska and under the ice of Greenland are but some of the places previously unrestorable wrecked airframes are being recovered and being restored for both static display and airworthy exhibition.